Witnesses: Men in police garb massacred civilians in Haiti

+Joined by local gang members, police went house to house with long guns and machetes, pulling out unarmed people and killing them with guns or machete, witnesses said.
+Witnesses, a human-rights group and a charity that collected bodies after the Nov.
+13 massacre said that at least 21 men were slain.

-PORT-AU-PRINCE, Haiti (AP) — When a police truck carrying men in uniform pulled into an impoverished neighborhood in the Haitian capital, residents thought it was an official operation.
+PORT-AU-PRINCE, Haiti — When a police truck carrying men in uniform pulled into an impoverished neighborhood in the Haitian capital, residents thought it was an official operation.

 Maybe police were finally trying to head off a war between the gangs that run protection rackets in the market next to the sprawling collection of cinderblock shacks and low-rise public housing.